Upper Midwest: Climate

-The region has dramatic variations between summer and winter temperatures; summers are very hot; and winters are very cold.
+The region has dramatic variations between summer and winter temperatures; summers are hot; and winters are very cold.
 For example, Sioux Falls averages 25 days each year with temperatures above 90 F and 45 days each year with temperatures below 5 F. Mitchell, South Dakota has a record high of 116 F and a record low of -39 F.

-The growing season is shorter, cooler and drier than areas farther south and east.
+The growing season is shorter, cooler and drier in areas farther north and west.
 The region's western boundary is sometimes considered to be determined by where the climate becomes too dry to support growing non-irrigated crops other than small grains or hay grass.

-Language
+Dialect

-The Inland North dialect, most prominently characterized by the Northern Cities Vowel Shift, is centered in the eastern part of the Upper Midwest, including Wisconsin, Michigan and the northern parts of Illinois and Ohio; it extends beyond the Midwest into Upstate New York.
-North Central American English (also known as "Upper Midwestern"), an accent of American English defined more by the absence of certain features than their presence, is spoken in Minnesota, parts of Wisconsin and Iowa, the Upper Peninsula of Michigan, portions of Montana and the Dakotas.
+The Inland North dialect, most prominently characterized by the Northern Cities Vowel Shift, is centered in the eastern part of the Upper Midwest, including Wisconsin, Michigan and the northern parts of Illinois and Ohio; it extends beyond the Midwest into Central and Western New York.
+North Central American English (also known as "Upper Midwestern"), is spoken in Minnesota, parts of Wisconsin and Iowa, the Upper Peninsula of Michigan, portions of Montana and the Dakotas.